bultas/js-transducer-prototype/README.md

         }
     }

-Now you can use this function and create transduce version which return Array data-structure for default
+For example create transduce version which return Array data-structure

     const transduceToArray = createTransduceWithConvert(
         mapToArrayConvertor
     );

-Then you can use it as same way how you use original **transduce** method
+Then you can use it as same way how you used original **transduce** method

     transduceToArray(
         arr,